 Ground transport forms a key component of nearly all forms of delivery and forwarding services offered by the Company.
 Motorcycles and trucks are used for door-to-door pickup and delivery of parcels, cargo and money remittances, as well as ground transport of items destined for onward forwarding by air or sea.
 The vehicle fleet is also an integral part of the Company's contingency planning in the event that air and/or sea transport become unavailable.
 The Company also from time to time engages third party trucking and transportation companies.
-See "- Quality Assurance, Internal Controls and Anti-Money Laundering - Business Continuity."
+See "Business - Quality Assurance and Internal Controls- Business Continuity" on page 109 of this Prospectus.